Mitgorakh/snow/README.md

 let g:lightline = { 'colorscheme': 'snow' }
 ```

-If desired, `snow` can be replaced with the name of a theme variant.
+`snow` can be replaced with the name of any theme variant.

 ---